youssefhamza80/ConnectedVehicles/README.md

   - Run Maven to build all backend services: `mvn clean install`

 ## How To Run
+ This solution can run by either running the dockarized solution, or starting up each service.

- - You can run the solution simply by pulling docker images as follow:
+ 1. You can run the solution simply by pulling docker images as follow:
     - **Copy repository to local machine**: `git clone https://github.com/youssefhamza80/ConnectedVehicles.git`
     - **Go to repository root directory**: `cd ConnectedVehicles`
     - **Run Docker Compose to bring all services up**: `docker-compose -f .\docker-compose.yml up -d`